 entire national debt in less than six months.
 I sent Ben Franklin

-a letter asking him for his advice and said I would feel
+a letter asking him for his advice and said that I would feel

 like I was essentially a prostitute.
 Ben's terse reply was

 be a prostitute if they offer that kind of money.
-Why that
+That

 is ten times what a whore ever makes.
 Most of them don't make

 However, I never could take money in exchange for granting anyone their freedom.

 Often these women came to visit me in Monticello and then later